havokzero/Shodan_search.py/README.md

-this tool will ask you for the api key on the furst run then savecitcto a configuration file
+this tool will ask you for the api key on the furst run then save it to a configuration file

 you should run the tool with this command